 603 International Business (3)

 This course focuses on the opportunities and risks of the complex environment of international business, with an emphasis on the unique problems involved in managing international operations.
 Main topics include foreign economic, political, legal, and cultural environments; international market analysis; foreign exchange; political risk assessment; international human resource management; and the mechanics of import and export transactions.
 Special emphasis is placed on leveraging core competencies in the global marketplace.
-Prerequisites: MBA 682, 646.
+Prerequisites:.

 617 Technology and Information Systems (3)

 This course examines the role of information systems in supporting a wide range of organizational functions.
 Areas to be explored include the use of information systems to support administrative operations, to support decision making and to support overall strategic initiatives and corporate philosophies.
 This course is oriented toward the general business student, not the technical specialist.
 The course will provide a managerial perspective on the use, design, and evaluation of information systems.
-Prerequisite: BUS 510 or equivalent.
+Prerequisite:.

 621 Managerial Finance (3)